Updated: Feb 6

 Relax on numerous benches or at the shaded picnic tables.

-Many of the exhibits are hands-on!
+Many of the exhibits are life-size and hands-on!
 Kids of all ages love to play on the kid-friendly dinosaur mock-ups located in the “Boneyard” by the picnic tables.

 It’s hard for anyone to pass up the chance to touch a life size cast of a dino skull in the Gallery of Giants.

 The next time you stay in Marathon, enjoy a trip to the interactive Fossil Discovery Exhibit.
-Its exhibits are engaging to a variety of age levels and it makes a great visit all on its own or as part of a multi-stop itinerary!
+Its exhibits are engaging to a variety of age levels and it makes a great visit all on its own or as part of a multi-stop itinerary.
+You can get sandwiches and other deli foods to-go from the French Co.
+Grocer and the V6 Cafe in Marathon to bring with you!